->$200,001 Congregation, at called meeting The Finance Committee shall review and approve an annual budget prepared by the staff before presenting it for approval by the Council and, if approved by the Council, for adoption by a majority vote of those voting members present and voting at a meeting of this congregation and shall supervise the expenditure of funds in accordance therewith following its adoption.
+>$200,000 Congregation, at the annual or a special congregation meeting The Finance Committee shall review and approve an annual budget prepared by the staff before presenting it for approval by the Council.
+If approved by the Council and the congregation at the annual or a special meeting, the Financial Committee shall supervise the expenditure of funds in accordance therewith.
 The budget shall include this congregation’s full indicated share in support of the wider ministry being carried out in collaboration with the synod and churchwide organization.

-The Council shall ascertain that the financial affairs of this congregation are being conducted efficiently, giving particular attention to the prompt payment of all obligations and to the regular forwarding of mission support monies to the synod treasurer.
+The Council shall ascertain that the financial affairs of this congregation are being conducted efficiently, giving particular attention to the prompt payment of all obligations and to the regular forwarding of mission support monies to the synod.

 The Council shall be responsible for this congregation’s investments and its total insurance program.